01 of 09

 If you want to be simple, rosemary needles, or crumbled walnuts (or both, but that's not so simple)

-Or add anything else that suits your fancy.
-The one thing I would be careful about topping a focaccia with is cheese, especially if you're using a hot oven, because if it overbrowns it will become bitter.
+Or add anything else that suits your fancy, but be careful about topping focaccia with cheese, especially if you're using a hot oven -- if it over browns it will become bitter.

 When you have finished sprinkling toppings, drizzle some olive oil over the focaccia, and sale grosso (kosher salt) to taste.Continue to 7 of 9 below.